 Whether you are a dance devotee or an occasional theatregoer, English National Ballet’s Nutcracker provides cosy entertainment that will leave audience members of all ages feeling merry and bright!

-Running time: 2 hours and 15 minutes, including one interval of 25 minutes.
+Running time: 2 hours and 15 minutes, including one interval (25 minutes).

-> Visit http://www.ballet.org.uk/ to discover English National Ballet’s Spring 2019 productions.
+Visit the English National Ballet website to discover Spring 2019 productions.

 This review is also featured on Total MK.